imatheria/Texter/README.md

 <br>· `[M]` : Matrix Eye.
 Activate a shader demonstration.
 Something that may be possible on text display in near future.

 In performance-mode (runtime), the following Keys are assigned:
-<br>· `[&rarr;], [&larr;]` : show next/previous word.
+<br>· `[⇐], [⇒]` : show next/previous word.
-<br>· `[&uarr;], [&darr;]` : show next/previous line.
+<br>· `[⇑], [⇓]` : show next/previous line.
 <br>· `[pgUp], [pgDn]` : show next/previous page.
 <br>· `[Enter]` : Display next visible Emelent (word or image).
 <br>· `[Esc]` : Exit Fullscreen.
 <br>· `[Ctrl+F]` : display framerate.

 ### Development progress

 Unfortunately, there is a little chance that we still encounter things that don't work poperly.
 There may be unexpected browser-hangups or unexpected behaviour.
 There may be collisions between the Texter-Routines and the ones from Github-Pages.
 I am not able to test this software in all available browsers, i mostly go with Chromium and Firefox.
 Surely there are some bugs left in Texter.
 Let me know about any hassle with it.
-But for now, **just assume everythings works fine and give it a try.** It works on my machines. :blush:<br>
+But for now, **just assume everythings works fine and give it a try.** It works on my machines.
+One of them is running a 4k-screen:blush:.<br>
 <br>
 · Right now, i am tracking an issue of dropped layers if style changes multiple times in a script.<br>
 · Should i package this inside npm?
 Not sure.
 Taking care of other stuff right now.<br>